Our favorite Mighty Girl stories about the love between girls and their parents, grandparents, and siblings!

 Even toddlers can learn about unconditional love with this simple, cheerful picture book.
 Whether the kids in this book are brave or scared, happy or sad, cuddled up close or miles away, their parents love them.
 Parr's distinctive colorful illustrations are appealing to even the youngest children, who will love hearing the message “I love you just the way you are” over and over again.

 How do you tell a Mighty Girl how much you love her?
 Sometimes it’s hard to find the words, especially for the youngest girls.
 This sweet book answers the question in simple but deep metaphor — as a bee loves a flower, as a bear loves the spring, as the moon loves every star.
 Paired with Charlotte Church’s collage illustrations, it’s a lovely way to convey the depth and breadth of a parent’s love.
+For a bilingual English / Spanish edition of this title, check out How Do I Love You? / ¿Cómo te quiero?.

 Count and play through a busy day with this Mighty Girl and her loving mom!
 Each activity, from waking up to eating breakfast to playing at the park, involves a different sort of hug — but every one of them lets her know that Mommy loves her to pieces.
 Katz's distinctive bright, patterned illustrations are always a hit with young kids, and they'll soon be asking for their own special hug.

 A mother and daughter's walk by the ocean becomes a memory she'll never forget in this dreamy story.
 Beginning with the excitement of being up late, and continuing as the exuberant girl splashes and dashes around the empty beach, this book follows the pair through an ordinary night that becomes extra special.
 The night, of course, ends where any parent would guess: with a sound sleep on Mama's lap.
+Jennifer Eachus’ silvery illustrations and Martin Waddell’s flowing text make for a gentle, meditative read-aloud.

 As they go for a walk through their neighborhood, a patient father encourages his daughter to ask him all of the questions she is brimming with as they explore the world.
 This wise dad knows that there’s much beauty and love to share in this idle walk and rambling talk.
 And with each new sight prompting another train of thought comes something else: the confidence and joy that comes from knowing that your father is really listening.
 This poetic and gentle picture book is sure to prompt your own sessions of “ask me.”